 I know everyone means well when they come poking around the kitchen or grill offering help, and oftentimes I'm glad to take it!
 But when you're hosting a big party, managing guests can end up being more of a chore than managing the food itself.

 If there's one key to avoiding this situation, it's to make as many things as possible ahead of time, preferably foods that don't even require reheating to serve.
-Keep your guests well fed and well lubricated with beer, wine, and cocktails, and they'll entertain themselves, leaving you free to focus on the more serious cooking tasks at hand.
+Keep your guests well fed and well lubricated with beer, wine, and other summer drinks, and they'll entertain themselves, leaving you free to focus on the more serious cooking tasks at hand.
 Here are a few of my favorite summertime snacks and side dishes to offer.

 The secret to getting the best flavor while maintaining a vibrant, crunchy texture in our coleslaw is to sprinkle the cabbage with salt and sugar in advance in order to draw out excess water.
 We then gently drain the cabbage on towels instead of squeezing it in order to help retain as much structural integrity as possible.
 The result is coleslaw that has the texture of fresh, crunchy cabbage, with a flavor that's clearly owed to a nice long marinade.

 Deviled Eggs With Fried Capers, Lemon, and Parsley

 Great deviled eggs start with perfectly boiled eggs.
 From there, you can go the classic route, or try this version, which calls for tart and crisp fried capers, chopped parsley, and plenty of good olive oil.